lisaover/lisaover.github.io/_teaching/2018-spring-qsis-285.md

 In Business Statistics, students select and apply appropriate statistical tools and methods to answer questions, solve problems, and make informed, evidence-based decisions.
 Course topics include descriptive statistics (visual descriptions and summaries of the data using graphs and tables), inferential statistics (hypothesis testing using the normal, t, F, and chi-square distributions), and regression analysis (simple linear and multiple linear regression).
 Students engaged with these topics through hands-on activities, simulations, and projects.

-I taught eight sections of Business Statstics 285 from fall 2016 through summer 2018.
+I taught seven sections of Business Statstics 285 and one section of Business Statistics 284 from fall 2016 through summer 2018.
 See my <a href="https://dslibr.github.io/DuquesneProf/business_statistics/" target="_blank">teaching portfolio</a> for sample lessons and activities.<br/>

 <!--<a href="/files/syllabus-BusStats-Spr2018.pdf" target="_blank">Business Statistics Syllabus</a> -->